Automate your gastroenterology clinic's care pathways

 - Information about post-procedure activity

-Read from our blog how the South Karelia Social and Health Care District's Endoscopy Care Unit uses the BuddyCare Platform to automate gastroscopy and colonoscopy patients care coordination process.
-The blog is a translation on the hospital district magazine from spring 2020.
+Read from our blog how the South Karelia Social and Health Care District's Endoscopy Care Unit uses the BuddyCare Platform to automate gastroscopy and colonoscopy patients' care coordination process.
+The blog is a translation of the hospital district magazine from spring 2020.